Icon-Newsletter-smaller

 However, if the termination is due to redundancy, your company must show that there is good faith in eliminating the redundant position and the selection of employees for dismissal is fair and reasonable.

 Final pay and separation pay are two different types of cash benefits.
-Final pay, also called back pay, is the total amount you may get from your company if you resigned (or you were dismissed due to a just cause).
+Final pay, also called back pay, is the total amount you may get from your company if you resign (or you were dismissed due to a just cause).

 Your final pay may include the following: